 How Often Should You Do Facial Extractions?

 Dr. Linker says that extractions, which should only be done by a licensed professional, are great for acne-prone or oily skin types.
 “I recommend that my oily clients do this monthly to clean out their pores.”

 We urge you not to pop your pimples or do facial extractions at home — it should be done by a board-certified dermatologist or licensed esthetician.
-If you are going to pop a pimple at home, though, make sure the area is clean, the pimple has reached a head and gently apply pressure with two Q-tips.
+If you are going to pop a pimple at home (which you shouldn’t do either!), though, make sure the area is clean, the pimple has reached a head and gently apply pressure with two Q-tips.
 Then, follow up with a spot treatment (we like the La Roche-Posay Effaclar Duo Acne Spot Treatment), moisturize the area and skip makeup until the skin heals.
 (Editor’s note: Don’t order a blackhead removal tool or comedone extractor online.
 When not being used by a professional, it can damage the skin.)